GeorgeVSV/defi-risk-engine/MVP-HF-Prediction-Model.md

 ### Disclaimer: This is a very rough approximation, but it is suitable for an MVP.
 All the terms in the HF equations are known at the current moment.

+### This method is mostly suitable for situations where trends are very apparent.

 This Basic Health Factor(HF) Calculation model predicts possible HF sometime $\Delta t$ in the future.

 HF can be found using this formula: